seungjaeryanlee/endtoend.ai/_posts/2018-07-18-ai-for-prosthetics-3.md

 ## What's Next?

-I was busy for the last couple of weeks, mostly redesigning my blog (hope you like it!) and doing some research.
+I was busy the last couple of weeks, mostly redesigning my blog (hope you like it!) and doing some research.
 Next week, I will check the reward space and try tweaking the rewards, which should finish the overview of the environment.

 In a couple of weeks, the environment will be updated for Round 2, where the agent must follow a random velocity vector.
-The few leftover bugs in the environment would also be fixed (Issues [#129](https://github.com/stanfordnmbl/osim-rl/issues/129), [#133](https://github.com/stanfordnmbl/osim-rl/issues/133)).
+The few leftover bugs in the environment would also be fixed then (Issues [#129](https://github.com/stanfordnmbl/osim-rl/issues/129), [#133](https://github.com/stanfordnmbl/osim-rl/issues/133)).
 I will spend the first week reviewing the changes and updating `osim-rl-helper` accordingly.
-Afterwards, I will testing my ideas by training agents on cloud instances.
+Afterwards, I will be testing my ideas by training agents on cloud instances.